-Approximately 25% of EMWD’s potable (drinking) water demand is supplied by EMWD groundwater wells.
+Approximately 20 percent of EMWD’s potable (drinking) water demand is supplied by EMWD groundwater wells.
 The majority of the groundwater produced by EMWD comes from its wells in the Hemet and San Jacinto area.
 Some of these wells have limited production as a result of the Fruitvale Judgment and Decree.
 EMWD also has wells in the Moreno Valley, Perris Valley and Murrieta areas.

 Contrary to the impression of groundwater being huge underground rivers and lakes, groundwater is the water that occupies the pores and cracks in soil and rock.
 The source of groundwater is either natural or artificial recharge.